What Was The Issue?

 Under the new AC/DebiCheck system, this mandate to withdraw funds from an individual’s account is now given to the bank (instead of a business).
 The bank is then responsible for releasing funds when a valid debit order is submitted by a company or individual.

-Crucially, the new AC/DebiCheck system allows for the consumer to personally approve the debit order with their bank before it is debited.
-Once it has received this individual validation, the bank confirms the exact details of a debit order and constantly checks that it adheres to the agreed upon contract.
+Crucially, the new AC/DebiCheck system allows the consumer to personally approve the debit order with their bank before it is debited.
+Once it has received this individual validation, the bank confirms the exact details of a debit order and constantly checks that it adheres to the agreed-upon contract.

 The South African Reserve Bank claims that the AC/DebiCheck system eliminates the potential for debit order fraud.
 When it was launched by the South African Reserve Bank on the 1st of May 2021 after more than six years of development and a price tag of over R5 billion, the AC/DebiCheck system became the first of its kind in the world.

-The Financial Sector Conduct Authority – a regulator created by South Africa’s adoption of the Twin Peaks financial model – will promote future projects the AC/DebiCheck system that are designed to drive better consumer outcomes.
+The Financial Sector Conduct Authority – a regulator created by South Africa’s adoption of the Twin Peaks financial model – will promote future projects like the AC/DebiCheck system that are designed to facilitate better consumer outcomes.

 What is the Twin Peaks Financial Model?

 Adopted by South Africa in 2018, the Twin Peaks financial model has fundamentally changed the country's financial regulatory system by introducing two new regulators: the Prudential Authority (PA) and the Financial Sector Conduct Authority (FSCA).

 The Prudential Authority is charged with maintaining the stability of the financial system.
 To achieve this, Prudential regulation is applied to financial institutions such as banks, securities firms, and insurance companies to ensure that they are financially sound and capable of meeting their obligations to customers.